zencode1/AsyncCalls/README.md

 # AsyncCalls - Delphi asynchronous function call framework

 With AsyncCalls you can execute multiple functions at the same time and synchronize them with an **IAsyncCall** interface.
-This allows you to execute time consuming code in a different thread whos result is needed at a later time.
+This allows you to execute time-consuming code in a different thread whose result is needed at a later time.

 The **AsyncCalls.pas** unit offers a variety of function prototypes to call asynchronous functions.

 Inlined VCL/main thread synchronization is supported.
-With this you can implement the code that calls a VCL function directly in your thread method without having to use a helper method and TThread.Synchronize.
+With this, you can implement the code that calls a VCL function directly in your thread method without having to use a helper method and TThread.Synchronize.
 You have full access to all local variables.
-For Delphi 2009 and newer the TAsyncCalls class utilizes generics and anonymous methods.
+For Delphi 2009 and newer, the TAsyncCalls class utilizes generics and anonymous methods.

 ## Documentation